Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 - Don't name the testing helper functions/variables/constants in a way that could be confused with actual functions. (e.g. add `test` to the beginning)
 - Avoid magic ints/strings/... where possible, give names to your values and try to reuse them where possible
-- Don't name test functions like `TestMyFunctionFirstCase`, instead use single `TestMyFunction` test function with multiple `t.Run` cases in it that have descriptive names.
+- Don't use `.Maybe()` when mocking, have test specific mocks, so the calls are checked for you.

 ## E2E testing guide